Are cheap auto darkening welding helmets safe?

 Tips for Choosing Your Auto-Darkening Welding Helmet

-Adjustable delay and sensitivity controls.
-These let you configure the level of brightness a lens can detect before darkening, which is useful if you’re around coworkers or doing a lower-amperage job.
-You can also set how long the lens remains dark once the arc ends.
+Adjustable delay and sensitivity controls: These allow you to set the brightness level that triggers the lens darkening, useful in environments with coworkers or low-amperage tasks.
+You can also adjust how long the lens remains dark after the arc ends.

-Viewing size and number of sensors.
-This is largely a matter of preference, although a larger viewing area can give you greater peripheral vision and easier positioning, but could mean a heavier helmet.
-A smaller viewing area offers a more focused view of what you’re working on.
-More sensors mean more coverage, which is an advantage when you’re out of position and might be blocking a sensor (four is usually optimal for most jobs).
+Viewing size and number of sensors: Viewing size is a matter of preference.
+Larger viewing areas offer better peripheral vision and easier positioning but may result in a heavier helmet.
+Smaller areas provide a focused view.
+More sensors enhance coverage, especially when you're out of position or blocking a sensor (four sensors are optimal for most jobs).

-Power source and control panel positioning.
-Your helmet needs a power source, and a combination of solar and battery power can help prolong your battery life.
-Some helmets come with external control panels that let you adjust the helmet settings without removing it, but could be more vulnerable to damage.
+Power source and control panel positioning: A combination of solar and battery power can extend battery life.
+Some helmets feature external control panels for easy adjustments without removing the helmet; however, they can be more prone to damage.

 Welding PPE from PK Safety